Do I Need a Lawyer for an Uncontested Adoption?

 In the adoption petition, you will need to provide your personal information so the court can evaluate your adoption eligibility based on state adoption law.

 Most adoptions used to be closed adoptions, meaning that the birth parents and adoptive parents never met each other.
-Now, most are open adoptions, meaning that both sets of parents meet each other during the adoption process and may stay in touch after the procedure is finalized.
+Now, most are open adoptions.
+Open adoption means both sets of parents meet each other during the adoption process and may stay in touch after the formal adoption.

-There are several ways to go through the adoption process:
+There are several ways to identify children for adoption:

 - With the help of an adoption agency.
 There are both public and private adoption agencies.
 The state runs public agencies, typically as part of the state’s department of social services.
-Private agencies are usually operated by nonprofit organizations that may or may not have a religious connection.
+Private agencies are usually operated by nonprofit organizations that may have a religious connection.

 - Identified adoption.
 This is a hybrid between private and agency adoption.
 Typically, the prospective adoptive parents identify and connect with a biological mother who wants to put their child up for adoption.
 Increasingly, these connections may happen over social media.
 The prospective and birth parents then connect with an adoption agency to handle the process.